Life Insurance Lawyer Connecticut

 Nearly three weeks after Jack died, Joni made a claim against the policy.
 In her claim forms, she asserted that Jack’s death from a mosquito bite was “accidental,” thus triggering coverage under the AD&D rider.
 Joni didn’t anticipate any problems with the claim as it seemed like a clear case for full coverage.

-A shocking denial letter
+A shocking life insurance denial letter

 Notwithstanding Joni’s confidence, one month later a denial letter arrived in the mail.
 In it, Jack’s life insurance company claimed that Jack had died as a result of his obesity, diabetes, and heart disease, and not as the result of any accident.
 The insurer also claimed that despite Jack’s diagnosis of West Nile Virus, the medical doctors had been unable to locate the precise location of the infected bite.
 Without such evidence, they claimed they could not conclude a mosquito bite had anything at all to do with Jack’s death.